 In recent years, the concept that directors should not serve on an excessive number of boards has gained more support as a legitimate governance concern.
 A common view among many investors is that a director will not be an effective monitor on any board if he/she serves on numerous boards.
 In markets where disclosure is sufficient (such as detailed director biographies which include information on the director's role on the board and other external appointments both in the local market and abroad), and markets permit individual election of directors, Taft-Hartley Advisory Services will recommend a vote against a candidate when he/she holds an excessive number of board appointments.
 Executive directors are expected not to hold other executive or chair positions.
 They may, however, hold up to two other non-executive directorships.
-Board chairs are expected not to hold other executive directorships.
+Board chairs are expected not to hold other executive positions or more than one other chair position.
+They may, however, hold up to three other non-executive directorships.
 NEDs who do not hold executive or chair positions may hold up to four other non-executive directorships.
 Taft-Hartley Advisory Services will take into account board positions held in global publicly-listed companies.
 An adverse vote will not be applied to a director within a company where he/she serves as CEO; instead, any negative votes will be applied to his/her additional seats on other company boards.